 (Don’t use hay as it often contains seeds).
-Straw is the stalk that is left over after a grain, like barley, has been harvested.
-It is dry and hollow and there is no nutrition left in it.
-Use pesticide-free straw.
+Straw is the stalk left over after grain, like barley, has been harvested.
+It is dry and hollow, and there is no nutrition left in it.
+Use a pesticide-free straw.

 Where to get it: Shopper’s Supply and other farm supply stores.

 Gather and save all leaves when they fall.
 Bag leaves and allow them to begin to break down; this creates leaf mold.
 Use your lawnmower to run over leaves to shred them.
 Shredded or small leaves are better at allowing water to penetrate and don’t become matted as easily.